brauliobezerra/reference/src/expressions.md

 possible, it is preferable to match on lvalues, as the lifetime of these matches inherits the lifetime of the lvalue, rather than being restricted to the inside of the match.

+The resulting expression of each arm can be a block or an expression.
+If it is a [_BlockExpression_](block), the `,` separator is optional.
+It is also optional in the last arm.

 An example of a `match` expression: